marrone/grunt-tinypng/README.md

 The file location to write the source image md5 signatures to when using the `options.checkSigs` option

+#### options.summarize
+Type: `Boolean`
+Default value: `false`

+If True, will print a stats summary of number of images skipped, number compressed and the bytes saved, e.g.)
+`Skipped: 1 image, Compressed: 1 image, Savings: 153.86 KB (ratio: 0.1999)`

 ### Usage Examples

 ```js